vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/rabbitmq-backup.md

     --set plugins=rabbitmq_management \
     --set replicaCount=3
     ```
-1. Validate the the Rabbitmq deployment is succesful:
+1. Validate the the Rabbitmq deployment is successful:

     ```bash
     # kubectl get all -n rabbitmq